NU-CUCIS/IRNet/README.md

 The code was developed by Dipendra Jha from the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University.

-## Citation
+## Publications

-D. Jha, L. Ward, Z. Yang, C. Wovertong, I. Foster, W.-keng Liao, A. Choudhary, and A. Agrawal, "IRNet: A general purpose deep residual regression framework for materials discovery."
+Dipendra Jha, Logan Ward, Zijiang Yang, Chris Wovertong, Ian Foster, Wei-keng Liao, Alok Choudhary, and Ankit Agrawal, "IRNet: A general purpose deep residual regression framework for materials discovery."
 Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining.
 ACM, 2019 [DOI:10.1145/3292500.3330703] [<a href="http://delivery.acm.org/10.1145/3340000/3330703/p2385-jha.pdf">PDF</a>].

 ## Questions/Comments